hp222015/weather_buddy/README.md

 ## Features

-- Input field to enter a location (e.g., city or town).
+- Input field to enter a location (e.g. city or town).
 - "Get Weather" button to trigger the weather retrieval process.
 - Dynamic display of weather information, including description and temperature (in degrees Celsius).
 - Responsive design for seamless use on various devices.